Discrimination Complaint Process

 Physical violence, including rape and sexual assault

 How do I report sexual harassment?
-You can report sexual harassment to any school staff member or to the district's Title IX Officer: Paula Jeffries, 509-924-2150.
+You can report sexual harassment to any school staff member or to the district's Title IX Officer: Sabre Dahl, 509-924-2150.
 For a copy of your district’s Sexual Harassment policy and procedure, contact your child’s school or district office.
 Information is available on our website at wvsd.org and click on link: Our District – School Board for Policies and Procedures.